All Locations Open 24 Hours A Day, 7 Days A Week

 Here is how you can safely treat superficial burns at home:

-• Cool the burn (e.g., cool water, a cold or wet compress).
+• Cool the burn (e.g., with cool water or a cold or wet compress).

 • Apply petroleum jelly two or three times a day to keep the skin moist and promote healing.